 There always seems to be a hefty debate about whether a grill lid should be closed or left open.
 Let’s settle it right now: If you cook with charcoal, keep the lid up.
 This will result in a hotter flame.
 If you’ve got a propane grill, shut it.
 These grills are designed to burn more efficiently when the lid is closed.

 Marinade with beer

 Yup, you read that right.
-Marinating raw meet in beer will not only result in some extremely tasty vittles, it’s actually healthier for you.
+Marinating raw meet in beer will not only result in some extremely tasty vittles, but it’s also actually healthier for you.
 According to a study, meat marinated in a dark beer before grilling cuts more than 50 percent of carcinogens that are created during the cooking process.

-Keep things on ice
+Keep things on the ice

 Hosting a backyard barbecue can be a bit of a juggling act.
 In addition to having to keep an eye on the grill, there are also the non-grilled items to worry about.
 Your potato salads, your dips, your condiments, and the like.
 And with the sun beating down, how do you make sure these things stay nice and fresh?
 Simple: If you have a kiddie pool sitting around, just fill it with ice.
 Then you can keep everything chilled.

 Let folks know what you’re cooking